catseye/Fountain/doc/Design-of-Fountain.md

 alternatives (the ones where the guard-constraints evaluate to true) and pick randomly from them, using an internal, seedable PRNG.

+### How should parameters with different data types be handled?

+Currently, all parameters are values of unbounded integer type.
+This is theoretically sufficient for all context-sensitive parsing and generation tasks, but in practice it is terribly inconvenient.

+It would be desirable for parameters to take on other data types.
+This would include simple data types such as strings, and compound data types such as lists of values, sets of values, and dictionaries mapping values to values.

+This raises a number of design questions though:

+*   When parameters are declared, do we also want to declare their types?
+*   Might we want variables of "string produced by a certain production" type?

 [Exanoke]: https://catseye.tc/node/Exanoke
 [Tamsin]: https://catseye.tc/node/Tamsin
 [Tandem]: https://catseye.tc/node/Tandem